Skip to main content

 CLI Overview

-Read this if you are deploying or scripting ocli and need to understand its command shape, flag surface, and runtime dependency.
-This page answers: how are commands named, what flags exist everywhere, and why does ocli --help need a reachable runtime.
+Read this if you are deploying or scripting open-cli and need to understand its command shape, flag surface, and runtime dependency.
+This page answers: how are commands named, what flags exist everywhere, and why does open-cli --help need a reachable runtime.

-ocli is a runtime-backed CLI.
+open-cli is a runtime-backed client.
 It does not ship a fixed set of service commands.
-Instead, it asks the runtime for the effective catalog, then builds a Cobra command tree from the returned services and tools.
+Instead, it asks open-cli-toolbox for the effective catalog, then builds a Cobra command tree from the returned services and tools.

 Command families